-- 7.1.1 To reduce the impact of developments on the overall road network within Brentwood Borough alternative methods of transport other than the car should be promoted to lessen the impact of strategic development sites.
-As required within NPPF and the Local Plan Transport Evidence base guidance, sustainable transport interventions will form the main part of any mitigation required to provide additional mobility capacity within the system. - 7.1.2 It is recognised that providing additional highway capacity will only have a short-term impact and may be quickly taken up by suppressed traffic.
+- 7.1.1 To reduce the impact of developments on the overall road network within Brentwood Borough, alternative methods of transport other than the car should be promoted to lessen the impact of strategic development sites on the highway network.
+As required within NPPF and the Local Plan Transport Evidence base guidance, sustainable transport interventions have formed the main part of any mitigation required to provide additional mobility capacity within the system. - 7.1.2 Providing additional highway capacity will only have a short-term impact and may be quickly taken up by suppressed traffic.
 Therefore, investment in providing alternatives is important. - 7.1.3 This section considers potential sustainable transport measures that could be implemented within the local area to assist in reducing this impact.
 Whilst encouraging modal shift and healthier choices because of reduction in car usage, some measures could also be considered as alternatives to, or supporting physical improvements to highway mitigation.
-A qualitative desktop study has been undertaken to identify where possible any measures that could be developed regarding bus routes and improvements to cycling and pedestrian accesses. - 7.1.4 Census travel to work data for Brentwood indicates that currently 36.3% of travel to work trips are by car drivers, of which around 30% of these car commute trips made by residents of Brentwood, take place within the Brentwood/Shenfield urban area.
-These trips are likely to be well under 8 kilometres or 5 miles, which demonstrates that there is potential for removing quite a few short distance trips from the network, through promotion of sustainable travel.
-It should also be noted, that car use for travel to work by Brentwood residents, is the lowest of all the Essex boroughs and districts.
+A qualitative desktop study has been undertaken to identify, where possible, any measures that could be developed regarding bus routes and improvements to cycling and pedestrian accesses. - 7.1.4 Census travel to work data from 2011 for Brentwood residents indicates that 36.3% of travel to work trips are by car driver, of which around 30% take place within the Brentwood/Shenfield urban area.
+These trips are likely to be well under 8 kilometres or 5 miles, which demonstrates that there is potential for shifting short distance trips from car driver to sustainable modes, through promotion of sustainable travel.
+It should also be noted the car driver travel to work mode share for Brentwood residents is the lowest of all the Essex boroughs and districts.
 The figure for Essex is 40.4%, for Chelmsford it is 40.6% and Basildon it is 38%.
-The lower car use is mainly a reflection of higher rail use, which is discussed later in this section. - 7.1.5 For Brentwood town centre, the Borough is in the process of developing a sustainable transport strategy to help address traffic and associated air quality issues and this emerging strategy is outlined below.
-Elsewhere, this assessment focuses on the strategic development sites at the south of the Borough which have the greatest impacts on the operation of the highway network due to their scale. - 7.1.6 Within this section, an overview of Brentwood specific sustainable travel ideas is discussed.
-Whilst these have not been explicitly modelled as part of the assessment, such measures would bring about changes required to help support delivery of the Local Plan and the developments can help facilitate delivery of a packages of measures similar to that discussed in Section 7.2. - 7.1.7 For the purposes of the modelling, specific evidence from the DfT Sustainable Travel Towns study has been used and this is detailed in Section 7.3.
+The lower car use could be a reflection of higher rail use, which is discussed later in this section.
+It should be noted that census only provides the main mode of travel to work and does not indicate how commuters may be accessing e.g. rail.
+Promotion of sustainable travel to stations is therefore also key. - 7.1.5 Brentwood Borough is in the process of developing a sustainable transport strategy to help address traffic and associated air quality issues within the town centre, this emerging strategy is outlined below.
+Elsewhere, this assessment focuses on the strategic development sites at the south of the Borough, which have the greatest impacts on the operation of the highway network due to their scale. - 7.1.6 Within this section, an overview of Brentwood specific sustainable travel ideas is discussed.
+Whilst these have not been explicitly modelled as part of the assessment, such measures would bring about changes required to support delivery of the Local Plan and the developments can facilitate delivery of a packages of measures similar to that discussed in Section 7.2. - 7.1.7 For the purposes of the modelling, specific evidence from the DfT Sustainable Travel Towns study has been used and this is detailed in Section 7.3.